thisiskushal31/Datastructures-and-Algorithms/DataStructures/04-Queue.md

 ### Applications of Queue

 Queue is used when things don’t have to be processed immediately, but have to be processed in *First In First Out* order like *Breadth First Search*.
 This property of Queue makes it also useful in following kind of scenarios.
 1. When a resource is shared among multiple consumers.
-Examples include CPU scheduling, Disk Scheduling.
+Examples include *CPU scheduling, Disk Scheduling*.
 2. When data is transferred asynchronously (data not necessarily received at same rate as sent) between two processes.
-Examples include IO Buffers, pipes, file IO, etc.
+Examples include *IO Buffers, pipes, file IO, etc*.
 3. Queue can be used as an essential component in various other data structures.

 **More Details on this Topic:**